addi-abel/puppet-jenkins/README.md

-# puppet-jenkins
-puppet module to install version 2+ of Jenkins CI
+# Addi's Puppet module Jenkins

+This puppet modules installs the jenkins package and the plug-ins required in order of dependencies.

+Enjoy life
+Addi